 Home Improvement Grants

-Home Improvement Grants could be available to you if you live in South Cambridgeshire, through the Cambs Home Improvement Agency.
+Home Improvement Grants could be available to you through the Cambridge Home Improvement Agency, if you live in South Cambridgeshire, .

-The Cambs Home Improvement Agency is a single agency that covers South Cambridgeshire, Huntingdonshire and Cambridge City Council districts.
+The Cambridge Home Improvement Agency is a shared service that covers South Cambridgeshire, Huntingdonshire and Cambridge City Councils.

 How do I apply?

-You can apply online for a home repairs assistance grant or call 01954 713347 to request an application to be sent to you.
+You can apply online for a home repairs assistance grant, or call 01954 713330 to request a test of recourses form to check your eligibility.

-If you are disabled or suffering from a medical condition which requires special housing needs, the Cambs Home Improvement Agency may be able to help you.
+If you are disabled or suffering from a medical condition which requires special housing needs, the Cambridgeshire Home Improvement Agency may be able to help you.

 - Own your own home,